 Buy One Get One free (BOGO) strategy is one of the common schemes of sales promotions.
 And we use it widely throughout the world.
 In fact, the BOGO scheme achieved a high degree of momentum and popularity amongst purchases.

-According to one study in South East Asian countries, 42.7% buyers showed their satisfaction under the BOGO scheme and 46.8% demonstrated their repurchase intentions.
-The recent study displayed an important level of BOGO scheme into e-commerce strategies.
-Put simply, online store owners engaged in BOGO schemes may focus on such attributes like value added products and quality to rocket their revenues.
+According to one study in South East Asian countries, 42.7% of buyers showed their satisfaction under the BOGO scheme and 46.8% demonstrated their repurchase intentions.
+The recent study displayed an important level of BOGO scheme in e-commerce strategies.
+Put simply, online store owners engaged in BOGO schemes may focus on such attributes as value-added products and quality to rocket their revenues.

 So what is a BOGO?
-According to general definition, BOGO is a sales promotion, in which an item is offered free.
-Or that item is sold at a discounted price, when another item is sold at full price.
+According to the general definition, BOGO is a sales promotion, in which an item is offered for free.
+Or that item is sold at a discounted price when another item is sold at full price.

 Alright!
 We already discussed the definition of BOGO and BOGO strategy.
-Let’s jump into how our market divide BOGO types.
+Let’s jump into how our market divides BOGO types.

-1 How many types of BOGO strategy are there?
+1 How many types of BOGO strategies are there?

 2. Free Product

 |1.
 Save 50 EUR with our coupon | Weekly special | Up to 70% discount

 |1.
 Free gift

 |1.
 Buy this shirt and get a free hat!